Walk into planning to decide, not discover

 - 04 Recommend P0 / P1 / slip based on funnel impact, with the delta as justification

-- 05 Write the brief to Notion — recommendations, data, and open questions
+- 05 Write the brief to Coda — recommendations, data, and open questions

 Planning meets to decide, not discover